 5. Sign up to help with college move-in day

 If you just graduated from high school, you may not fully understand the move-in experience.
 However, if you’ve already moved into your college dorm, think back to your move-in day.
-There are never enough people to check you into your building, carts to contain your stuff, or hands to hold doors open as you struggle with your mini fridge.
+There are never enough college student volunteers to check you into your building, carry your stuff, or open doors as you struggle with your mini fridge.
 Bryan shares how he helps to make moving in a positive experience for both the new dorm residents and himself:

 “As a resident of the dorms on the UCLA campus, I applied to move in earlier to become a Move-In-Assistant (MIA) for the rest of the students coming to campus to live in the dorms.
 As the move-in week has arrived, I have taken multiple shifts to help families take luggage for their respective students.
 I also intend on helping my Residential Advisors (RA) by being a part of their team on the floor where I reside.
 Aside from those plans, I would definitely like to volunteer in helping out sports clubs as well as other club responsibilities.
 This way I'll be able to meet new people and connect with peers that can both help me and them.”